 VR staff must have approval for a GST before goods and services are procured, before contracts are developed, and before commitments are made to students, families, and potential partners.

-.
+If a student from one unit or region can benefit from participating in a GST that is planned by another unit or region, the student's VR counselor must hold a staff meeting with the other appropriate unit or regional staff to discuss the activity and coordinate participation for the student.
+In some cases, the requesting VR counselor’s participation in the GST may be necessary; this participation is contingent on approval from the RD if travel is required outside the region.

 VR Managers and Regional Directors are responsible for ensuring that GST proposals are complete, accurate, and fully compliant with policy before submitting them to State Office for review and approval.

 After a GST is conducted, the VR Manager is also responsible for reviewing the GST budget and planned activities to evaluate whether the activities were effective and well executed, whether the participants achieved the learning objectives, and to compare budgeted versus actual costs.
 The VR Manager should document the results of the review, retain them for future GST planning, and provide them to TWC and regional management upon request.